romainmenke/css-tokenizer-tests/README.md

 [<img alt="npm version" src="https://img.shields.io/npm/v/@rmenke/css-tokenizer-tests.svg" height="20">](https://www.npmjs.com/package/@rmenke/css-tokenizer-tests)

+> A corpus of CSS to build a comprehensive test suite for your tokenizer.

 Tokenizing CSS is non-trivial and some packages might choose to deviate from the specification.
 This library is not intended to rank tokenizers.